 The SEDC's revenues consist principally of a one-half percent sales tax which the voters approved in 1999 for the purpose of economic development activities and costs associated with promoting and enhancing economic and industrial development activities.
-In fiscal year 2013, the SEDC earned \$4.0 million in sales taxes, of which, \$2.0 million was allocated for the SEDC's Debt Service Fund.
-At year-end, the SEDC reported a receivable from the State for sales tax revenues collected in August and September of \$655,458.
+In fiscal year 2017, sales tax produced \$4.2 million in revenues, of which, \$1.79 million was allocated for the SEDC's Debt Service Fund.